 Use a drill for boring holes with drill bits, for driving small fasteners into soft wood, and for drilling into masonry.

-Owning an impact drill means that you can switch to using that for all fasteners except for the smaller ones.
-Because an impact drill is so powerful, it tends to draw in short screws faster than you might expect.
+Owning an impact driver means that you can switch to using that for all fasteners except for the smaller ones.
+Because an impact driver is so powerful, it tends to draw in short screws faster than you might expect.
 This can result in pulling in the screw deeper than you want.

 One application where this is particularly important is when driving drywall screws into drywall.
 You need to have precise control to prevent the screw head from drawing below the paper level and into the gypsum core.
 A drill will give you that level of control; an impact driver will not.